Andy Beshear: 2023

-Tenure
+Governor of Kentucky (2019–present)

+First term

 Beshear meets with U.S. Army Cadet Command leadership at Fort Knox in August 2021.

+Beshear addresses soldiers and airmen from the Kentucky National Guard in February 2023.

 Beshear was inaugurated as governor on December 10, 2019.
 In his inaugural address, he called on Republicans, who had a supermajority in both houses of the Kentucky General Assembly, to reach across the aisle and solve Kentucky's issues in a bipartisan way.

 Upon taking office, Beshear replaced all 11 members of the Kentucky Board of Education before the end of their two-year terms.
 The firing of the board members fulfilled a campaign pledge and was an unprecedented use of the governor's power to reorganize state boards while the legislature was not in session.
 Beshear's critics suggested that the appointments undermined the Kentucky Education Reform Act of 1990, which sought to insulate the board from political influence; the Board had increasingly been the focus of political battles in the years preceding 2019.

-On December 12, 2019, Beshear signed an executive order restoring voting rights to 180,315 Kentuckians, who he said were disproportionately African American who had been convicted of nonviolent felonies.
+In December 2019, Beshear canceled planned changes to the state's Medicaid requirements set by his predecessor, maintaining coverage for an estimated 100,000 Kentuckians.
+On December 12, Beshear signed an executive order restoring voting rights to 180,315 Kentuckians who had been convicted of nonviolent felonies.

-In April 2020, Beshear ordered Kentucky state troopers to record the license plate numbers of churchgoers who violated the state's COVID-19 stay-at-home order to attend in-person Easter Sunday church services.
-The order led to contentious debate.
+In January 2020, Beshear waived testing fees for Kentuckians seeking to earn a GED.

+In June 2020, Beshear launched a campaign to enroll African-American residents of Kentucky in Medicaid in an attempt to resolve health care inequities that came to light during the COVID-19 pandemic.
+Later that month, Beshear removed a statue of Jefferson Davis from the Kentucky Capitol rotunda.